-- GREEN THEOLOGY is a reflection on the emergence of a new awareness and response for protecting our world and its environment.
-As a theological response, Green Theology aims to understand Christian doctrines and Church’s teachings in the light of ecology and environment.
-The Green Theology is another pioneering effort of Gurukul to develop courses with concern for the care of the earth and aims to contextualise theological education that is relevant to the realities of our contemporary times from the perspectives of Ecology and environment.
+GREEN THEOLOGY is a reflection on the emergence of a new awareness and response for protecting our world and its environment.
+As a theological response Green Theology aims to understand Christian doctrines and Church’s teachings in the light of ecology and environment.
+The Green Theology is another pioneering effort of Gurukul to develop courses with concern for care of the earth and aims to contextualize theological education that is relevant to the realities of our contemporary times from the perspectives of Ecology and environment.

 INTERFAITH RELATION:In a multi-faith and secular context everyone has the right to be understood and the duty to understand.
 It is proper to compare positive aspects of one religious community with the positive dimensions of another.
 Good understanding of our neighbours or friends of other faiths helps to us grow in maturity.
 Against this background Gurukul started a programme on interfaith relation.
 Gurukul is working together with “Ecumenical Dialogue Centre”, an initiative of the United Evangelical Lutheran Churches in India (UELCI) towards a healthy relation among all communities at the grass root level.